Egypt: MILITARY COUP D’ETAT IN EGYPT–7 Immediate Consequences

 5-Delegitimization of future Islamist Parties in Egypt post Morsi’s MB

 All Islamist Parties that choose to take part in future elections in Egypt will have no credibility, just like all Islamist Parties in Algeria now have lost all popular credibility and legitimacy.
-The lost of credibility will result from 2 sources: 1) the mismanagement of the economy during Morsi’s first year in office (though it is extremely unfair to blame him for the economic situation since he inherited a collapsing economy); and 2) if the MB engages in violence and clearly calls for violent uprising against the military or loses control over its base.
+The lost of credibility will result from 2 sources: 1) the alleged mismanagement of the economy during Morsi’s first year in office (though it is extremely unfair to blame him for the economic situation since he inherited a collapsing economy); and 2) if the MB engages in violence, and clearly calls for a violent uprising against the military or loses control over its base.
 This will be held against the MB and will harm its political and social brand, and might even lead to its ban.

 6-Delegitimization of democracy as a valid means of governance in Egypt

 7-Chilling effect on new democracies in the Arab World and Sub-Saharan Africa

 This coup will have a chilling effect on all new and fledgling democratization processes in Tunisia and Libya (there is also another effect that i will develop in future posts).
 The military in those countries (and in Sub-Saharan democracies as well) will feel emboldened by the Egyptian example.
 They will feel that they can intervene at any time in the political process to shape politics in the manner they see fit.
 Effectively, the military has become in the Arab World a very powerful veto player in civilian democratic governance.
 This is the death of democracy as we know it, and the rise of electoral authoritarianism, which will last a generation or two.

 Video of president Morsi’s last speech moment before he was placed under house arrest